-Date: Title and location of training: structions: Please indicate your level of agreement witl Strongly Agree, 3 =Agree, 2 = Disagree, 1= Strongly Dis ts listed below: S/N Questions Strongly Agree (4) Agree (3) Disagree (2) Strongly Disagree (1) 1 Participation and interaction were encouraged.
-7.8.00 (./ 2.548.55 (2) 2 The topics covered are relevant to me as a Parent 3 The content was organized and easy to understand.
-4 This training is applicable to my parenting skills S/N FACILITATORS Questions Strongly Agree (4) Agree (3) Disagree (2) Strongly Disagree (1 1 The facilitators understood the subject matter.
+Date: Title and location of training: In structions: Please indicate your level of agreement with n the statement s listed below: 4= = Strongly Agree, 3 = Agree, 2 = Disagree, 1= Strongly Di sagree S/N Questions Strongly Agree (4) Agree (3) Disagree (2) Strongly Disagree (1) 1 Participation and interaction were encouraged.
+2 The topics covered are relevant to me as a Parent 3 The content was organized and easy to understand.
+4 This training is applicable to my parenting skills FACILITATORS S/N Questions Strongly Agree (4) Agree (3) Disagree (2) Strongly Disagree (1) 1 The facilitators understood the subject matter.
 2 The facilitators encouraged participants to share their knowledge and experiences.
 3 The facilitator was organized and paced the content appropriately.
-4 The facilitators handled the session in a very professional manner.
-What did you like most about the workshop?
-A / la - ! aspect will you apply immediately as a parent/carer?
+4 The facilitators handled the session in a very professional manner. • • What did you like most about the workshop?
+What aspect will you apply immediately as a parent/carer?

-What aspect of the workshop should be improved on? what aspect of the workshop should be improved on: Which of the modules is most impactful to you as a parent/carer?
+What aspect of the workshop should be improved on?
+Which of the modules is most impactful to you as a parent/carer?
 What additional module (s) will you like to have in the future?
-What additional module (5) will you like to have in the rature: Any other comments (suggestions Any other comments/suggestions
+Any other comments/suggestions